citelao/sensible/vpn.md

 ## Don't do evil

-VPNs are marketted at people doing shady things.
-There's a lot of sleezy marketting and hucksterism, and many claims like "no tracking" and "military-grade encryption" are impossible to verify.
+VPNs are marketed at people doing shady things.
+There's a lot of sleezy marketing and hucksterism, and many claims like "no tracking" and "military-grade encryption" are impossible to verify.

 <aside class="sidenote">
 By the way, **military-grade encryption** is meaningless.
 The military sends email and browses the internet the same way you do.
 In fact, encryption standards are generally more trusted the **more** public they are.